SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 ## You will learn
 - How to generate a wrapper interface, a wrapper class and a factory class for the `BAPI_PR_CREATE` using transaction ACO_PROXY.
-- How to create an ABAP package on tier 1 (superpackage: `ZLOCAL`)
+- How to create an ABAP package in a software component with language version ABAP for Cloud Development (superpackage: `ZLOCAL`)
-- How to test that the wrapper objects have been released for consumption in tier 1.
+- How to test that the wrapper objects have been released for for _use in cloud development_.

 > **Reminder:**
 > Don't forget to replace all occurences of the placeholder **`###`** with your assigned group number in the exercise steps below.